-- You will need to sign up for a special program called Pomalyst REMS when you start taking this medicine.
+- You will need to sign up for a special program called Pomalyst REMS when you start taking this drug.
 Your nurse will help you get started. - Two negative pregnancy tests are required in women of childbearing potential prior to starting treatment.
-Routine pregnancy tests are required during treatment. - Do not donate blood during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment - Men should not donate sperm during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment because this medicine is present in semen and may cause harm to a baby. - Avoid smoking while taking pomalidomide as this may lower the levels of the medicine in your body, which can make it less effective.
+Routine pregnancy tests are required during treatment. - Do not donate blood during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment - Men should not donate sperm during your treatment, including dose interruptions, and for 4 weeks after stopping your treatment because this drug is present in semen and may cause harm to a baby. - Avoid smoking while taking pomalidomide as this may lower the levels of the drug in your body, which can make it less effective. - Let your doctor know right away if you think you may be pregnant and report any pregnancy at 1-888-423-5436.

-How to Take Your Medicine
+How to Take Your Medication

 - Swallow the medicine whole with water, with or without food.
 Do not chew, break, or open the capsules. - Take this medicine as directed at the same time each day.
 If you are on hemodialysis, you should take this medicine after hemodialysis on hemodialysis days. - Missed dose: If you miss a dose, take it as soon as you think about it ONLY if it has been less than 12 hours since you normally take the missed dose.
-If it has been more than 12 hours, skip the missed dose and take your next dose at the regular time.
+If it has been more than 12 hours, skip the missed dose and contact your doctor.
+Take your next dose at the regular time.
 Do not take 2 doses at the same time and do not double up on the next dose.

-- Handling: Wash your hands with soap and water, before and after handling your medicine; your caretakers should not handle your medicine with bare hands and should wear latex gloves. - If you get any of the contents of a broken capsule on your skin, you should wash the area of the skin well with soap and water right away.
+- Handling: Wash your hands after handling your medicine; your caretakers should not handle your medicine with bare hands and should wear latex gloves. - If you get any of the content of a broken capsules on your skin, you should wash the area of the skin well with soap and water right away.
 Flush the inside of your mouth with flowing water if broken capsule contacts it.
-Call your doctor if you get a skin reaction. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
-Take precautions to prevent others from coming in contact with your medicine or your body fluids.
-Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Call your doctor if you get a skin reaction. - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
+Talk to your doctor and/or your nurse about the necessary precautions to take during this time. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medication label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.